qdevelopergithub/LAMP/docs/Parameters.md

 ### customVnetId

-Azure Resource ID of the Azure virtual network where you want to deploy your Moodle resources.
+Azure Resource ID of the Azure virtual network where you want to deploy your Lamp resources.
 A vnet resource ID is of the following format: /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxxxxx/resourceGroups/gggg/providers/Microsoft.Network/virtualNetworks/vvvv.
 Note that this virtual network must be on the same Azure location as this template deployment location.
 If this parameter is blank, a new Azure virtual network will be created and used.
 In that case, the address space of the newly created virtual network will be */16 of the following vNetAddressSpace parameter value below.

 Type: string